yanofsky/dump1090-stream-parser/Readme.md

 A8F63B|2018-10-16T12:04:18.352539|-121.88279|37.60693|4350
 ```

-### Flights VIEW
+### Flights view

-The view `flights` joins up the previous two views to attempt to provide
+The view `flights` joins the `callsigns` and `locations` views allowing you to view flightpaths by flight number, rather than hex_ident.
-a unified view of particular flights.

-For example, in the previous case we needed find the hex_ident of a
-particular flight, but with this view you can do both steps in one:

 ```
-sqlite> select callsign, parsed_time, lon, lat, altitude from flights where callsign like 'FDX1345%' limit 10;
+sqlite> select callsign, parsed_time, lon, lat, altitude
+        from flights
+        where callsign like 'FDX1345%'
+        limit 10;

 FDX1345 |2018-10-17T02:03:49.862699|-122.26971|37.68855|4575
 FDX1345 |2018-10-17T02:03:50.846821|-122.26846|37.6892|4625
 FDX1345 |2018-10-17T02:03:53.466993|-122.26523|37.69088|4800